sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

   </li>
   <li><strong>Output:</strong> Combines all segments into a single DataFrame for downstream analysis.</li>
 </ul>
+<p></p>

-<p>This function is particularly useful in EEG studies, enabling the division of continuous signals into manageable segments for sliding graph or time-series analysis.</p>
+This function is particularly useful in EEG studies, enabling the division of continuous signals into manageable segments for sliding graph or time-series analysis.
 <p></p>
 {% highlight python %}
 def create_segments_df(df, column_name, window_size, shift,columnLabel):